isaacto/smemo/README.md

 object returned), you would replace `@smemo.cached` by `@smemo.rcached`.

+A simpler cache is used for functions that takes just the session argument.
+We will not forward function arguments and keyword arguments in this case, and exceptions are not cached.
+This is to speed up the common use case where the session is used as a global objects store.
+In this case the `simple_get_cache` function is used instead of `get_cache`.

 For many purposes these are good enough.
 But at times some of the values (e.g., 3 and 1 above) are really constants for a session, and you can save a lot of space by not including them in the keys of the